PSSGAMER/SuperSexySteam/README.md

 - Check for Steam process conflicts

 #### Antivirus Issues
-- Add an exclusion for your antivirus to %AppData%\SuperSexySteam
+- Add an exclusion for your antivirus to %AppData%/Roaming/SuperSexySteam

 ## 🤝 Contributing: Free to contribute for any features you want to add